IT managers sentenced in ministry corruption case

 The Office of the Attorney General (OAG) announced on Wednesday that a trustee was given a suspended six-month prison sentence and three external IT managers were ordered to pay fines for offering material contributions and gifts of up to CHF100,000 ($100,000) to a senior employee of the State Secretariat of Economic Affairs (SECO).

-The trustee was found guilty of forging documents, money laundering and abetting, according to the OAG.
+The trustee was found guilty of forging documents, money laundering and abetting, according to the OAGexternal link.

 The SECO employee is accused of awarding contracts worth millions of francs without a public bidding process for IT projects since 2004, as well as accepting money and other favours.